 And if you didn’t get your free copy of my Five BioHacks to Reduce Stress eBook from the last newsletter, click here to download your copy now.

 Are you interested in making ease more of a habit?
 (Or pushing yourself towards ease — how’s that for paradox?)
 I’m gearing up to go to Italy with my family for a couple of weeks.
 When I get back, I’m making time to talk to people who are ready to change their M.O. from stress to ease.
-If that’s you, hop on the phone with me for a free Discovery Call to see if you belong in my fall cohort for Level Up.
+If that’s you, check out my Level Up page and fill out my quick questionnaire to see if we’d be a good fit to work together.
 The people in this current round are having breakthrough after breakthrough — it’s the most exciting thing in the world to me.

 Are you traveling this summer?
 Load up your phone with these episodes of A Healthy Curiosity: